Sunday, October 8, 2017 8:15 a.m.

 Let us pray.

-When you hear the phrase, “Lord, in your mercy” please respond with “hear our prayer.
+When you hear the phrase, “Creator God”, please respond with “Hear our prayer”.

 Confession and Absolution 191